ordinals/ord/docs/src/inscriptions.md

 the `sandbox` attribute, as well as serving inscription content with `Content-Security-Policy` headers.

-Recursion
+Composition
 ---------

-An important exception to sandboxing is recursion: access to `ord`'s `/content` endpoint is permitted, allowing inscriptions to access the content of other inscriptions by requesting `/content/<INSCRIPTION_ID>`.
+An important exception to sandboxing is composition: access to `ord`'s `/content` endpoint is permitted, allowing inscriptions to access the content of other inscriptions by requesting `/content/<INSCRIPTION_ID>`.